cs1302uga/cs1302-styleguide/README.md

   }
   ```

-When you go to write the inside / body of a class or method, you likely press the
+When you go to write the inside/body of a class or method, you likely press the
 `TAB` key on your keyboard.
 Most text editors implement this by placing the
-following directly in the contents of the code file where you pressed the
+following directly in the contents of the code file where you press the
 `TAB` key:

 1. One `\t` (single tab character); or